CicadaSeventeen/power-profiles-daemon-tlp/README.md

 ## Introduction

-power-profiles-daemon offers to modify system behaviour based upon user-selected power profiles.
+power-profiles-daemon offers to modify system behavior based upon user-selected power profiles.
 There are 3 different power profiles, a "balanced" default mode, a "power-saver" mode, as well as a "performance" mode.
 The first 2 of those are available on every system.
 The "performance" mode is only available on select